xz76/R21/README.md

 ### Function `patp_test()`

+The function `patp_test()` calculates the p-value for the comparison of the population-averaged transition probability Pr(X(t) = j| X(s) = h) between two groups, using a two-sample Kolmogorov-Smirnov-type test.
+The function performes has the following arguments:

 * `data`: a data.frame in the long format required by the `mstate` package.
 * `tmat`: a matrix of possible transitions between states of the process where different transitions are identified by a different integer.
 If a direct transition between two states is not possible it is indicated as NA.
 This matrix can be obtained via the `mstate` function `transMat()`.
 * `cid`: variable name that identifies the clusters.